 What is AWS Control Tower?

-AWS Control Tower automates the ‘at scale’ build out of a multi account structure on AWS.
-For large companies migrating to AWS, it makes sense to have a multi account architecture, as different business functions will have different access requirements, compliance requirements and so on – these functions can be segregated easily between accounts.
-With AWS Control Tower, administrators can set up a new multi-account environment with a single click in the AWS Management Console.
+AWS Control Tower automates the ‘at scale’ build out of a multi-account structure on AWS.
+For large companies migrating to AWS, it makes sense to have a multi-account architecture, as different business functions will have different access requirements, compliance requirements and so on, and these functions can be segregated easily between accounts.
+Administrators can set up a new multi-account environment with a single click in the AWS Management Console.

-AWS Organizations – AWS Organizations allows AWS customers to centrally manage and govern their AWS environment.
-Organizations enables the automated creation of new AWS accounts.
+AWS Organizations allows AWS customers to centrally manage and govern their AWS environment.
+Organizations enable the automated creation of new AWS accounts.
 Additionally, AWS Organizations allows AWS admins to programmatically allocate resources, apply policies to accounts or groups, and simplify billing.

-AWS Single Sign On – (SSO) – AWS SSO allows users to sign in and be authenticated once via multi factor authentication (MFA) then gain access to all permitted accounts within the Organization, rather than having to manage separate logins for each account in Identity and Access Management (IAM).
+AWS SSO allows users to sign in and be authenticated once via multi-factor authentication (MFA) and then gain access to all permitted accounts within the Organization, rather than having to manage separate logins for each account in Identity and Access Management (IAM).

-AWS Service Catalog – AWS Service Catalog allows AWS customers to create and manage pre approved catalogs of IT services that are approved by that customer for use by their users on AWS.
-A catalog may contain anything from server images, software, and even complete multi tier application architectures which can be deployed with a single click.
+AWS Service Catalog allows AWS customers to create and manage pre-approved catalogs of IT services that are approved by that customer for use by their users on AWS.
+A catalog may contain anything from server images, software, and even complete multi-tier application architectures, which can be deployed with a single click.

 AWS Control Tower Features

-Landing Zone – a ‘well architected’ multi account AWS environment configured in accordance with security & compliance best practise blueprints.
-The ‘Landing Zone’ is your entire business wide AWS deployment containing all of your organisational units, accounts, users and other resources.
+A ‘well architected’ multi-account AWS environment configured in accordance with security and compliance best practice blueprints, the ‘landing zone’ is your entire business wide AWS deployment containing all of your organizational units, accounts, users and other resources.

-Guardrails – Guardrails are clearly defined high level rules that provide governance for your AWS environment, curated by AWS and based on best AWS practises.
-Guardrails can be either Preventive – stopping actions from occurring, or Detective – detecting events as they occur.
+Curated by AWS and based on best AWS practices, guardrails are clearly defined high level rules that provide governance for your AWS environment.
+Guardrails can be either preventive (stopping actions from occurring) or detective (detecting events as they occur).
 Guardrails can prevent the deployment of resources that don’t conform to policies.
 Each guardrail enforces a single rule and is expressed in plain English.
 Some examples of guardrails include: